fauna-labs/fauna-streaming-example/README.md

 Many use cases could be built upon document streaming:

-* Live dashboard (e.g. elections, dashboard diseases tracking)
+* Live dashboard (e.g. elections, disease tracking, stock trading)
-* Shops where the amount of stock or the price of items updates live.
+* Web pages that update their data live as changes come in (e.g. the amount of stock on a shop item that a user is watching)
 * Live-updating multiplayer games that require storage for each move (e.g. games like Pokemon Go)

 ### Setup